kghose/chotha/Readme.txt

 * (done) Rewrite for new database format
 * (done) Test new database format using dummy database
 * (done) Convert rriki db to chotha format
-* (done) Implement sensible paging, based on date/year for eg
+* Implement sensible paging, based on date/year for eg
 * (done) make the jumping between note and citation data cleaner
 * (done) On sources edit page make a "refetch" button where you can put a query in and refetch the citation data